A Guide to Chatbots for Ecommerce Store OwnersJune 10, 2019 - Holly Cardew

 Although chatbots have existed for decades, it’s only in recent years that companies have started leveraging the opportunities they provide.

-From customer care and support to driving customer acquisition, chatbots for ecommerce can do wonders for your bottom line.
+From customer care and support to driving customer acquisition, chatbots can do wonders for your bottom line.

 According to Gartner, chatbots are predicted to control 85% of all customer service interactions by 2020.